Our phone lines can be very busy from 8.30 - 10 am

 Helpful advice on Eating Disorders

-Our dedicated practice team consists of twelve doctors, eight nurses, a health care assistant, attached health care professionals, administrative staff and receptionists.
+Our dedicated practice team consists of twelve doctors, eight nurses, two Physician Associates, health care assistant, attached health care professionals, administrative staff and receptionists.
 Together, we provide a full range of general medical services.

-All patients registered with the practice can be seen at Porter Brook but our site at the City Campus is only available to students of SHU.
+All patients registered with the practice can be seen at Porter Brook (9 Sunderland Street Sheffield S11 8HN) but our site at the City Campus is only available to students of SHU.

 Our mission is to provide a high-quality, accessible service to patients in a welcoming environment where patients and staff feel respected and valued.